-My 20 days deep in the Amazon
+My 20 Days deep in the Amazon—What is a Shipibo-Conibo Master Plant Dieta?

 Who are the Shipibo-Conibo?

-They have been around since the beginning of time, and when Christianity took over Peru, their culture was almost lost!
-Gratefully, they survived colonization, and from around the 1960s they have been recovering.
 Today, more than ever, their culture is very much alive.
-People travel from all around the globe to learn, heal, and transform their lives through their teachings and I was able to witness their work and my own self-transformation.
+People travel from all around the globe to learn, heal, and transform their lives through their teachings—and I was able to witness both their work and my own self-transformation.

-As Peruvian, am I related to them?
+As a Peruvian, am I related to them?

 Marusa master plant

-Marucita Master Plant
+Marusa Master Plant

-A Dieta (Spanish for “diet”) is a rigorous process of forming a deep, personal, and lasting relationship with the conscious spirit of a specific “master” or “teacher” plant.
+A Dieta (Spanish for "diet") is a rigorous process of forming a deep, personal, and lasting relationship with the conscious spirit of a specific master or teacher plant.
 In my case, I dieted with Marusa—a beautiful, small, soft-to-the-touch plant with tiny white, delicate flowers.

 master plant Shipibo dieta